openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 * The Credential Format identifier MUST be `dc+sd-jwt`.
 * IETF SD-JWT VC Credential Format specific DCQL parameters as defined in Section 6.4.1 of [@!OIDF.OID4VP] MUST be used.

-# Self-Issued OP v2

-To authenticate the user, subject identifier in a Self-Issued ID Token MUST be used as defined in [@!OIDF.SIOPv2].

-   * As a way to invoke the Wallet, at least a custom URL scheme `haip://` MUST be supported.
-Implementations MAY support other ways to invoke the Wallets as agreed by trust frameworks/ecosystems/jurisdictions, not limited to using other custom URL schemes.
-   * `subject_syntax_types_supported` value MUST be `urn:ietf:params:oauth:jwk-thumbprint`

 # SD-JWT VCs {#sd-jwt-vc}

 This profile defines the following additional requirements for IETF SD-JWT VCs as defined in [@!I-D.ietf-oauth-sd-jwt-vc].